Europinion

-Europinion is an online opinion publication and social enterprise based in London, England.
+Europinion is an online daily opinion publication and social enterprise based in London, England.
 Founded in 2023, it publishes opinion journalism, podcasts and research on European and international affairs.
 Europinion also runs civic campaigns and youth engagement projects, focused on media literacy and disinformation resilience.

 Structure

-Europinion's leadership includes Will Kingston-Cox as managing director and Maxime Zigrand as Editor-in-Chief.
+Europinion's leadership includes Will Kingston-Cox as managing director and Salome von Stolzmann as Editor-in-Chief.
+Former Editors-in-Chief include Maxime Zigrand (2024-2026) and Cyrus Larcombe-Moore (2023-2024).
 The editorial approach emphasises commentary, opinion journalism, and youth contributions.
 Contributors have included students and young professionals from institutions such as the University of Oxford and University College London.

 The Europinion Institute for Research (EIR) functions as a research arm.
 It has been recognised in academic contexts, for instance through an external peer-review role listed at the University of St Andrews.

 Activities

 Commentary

 Europinion publishes regular opinion pieces and commentary on UK, European, and international politics, economics, and foreign affairs.
 Its editorial focus is on interpretive articles and cross-spectrum debate, referred to by external outlets as an "independent European affairs newspaper" in the context of civic campaign.
 Commentators include former Croatian Justice Minister Vesna Škare-Ožbolt and Elle Farrell-Kingsley.